unavi-xyz/unavi/docs/vision.md

 interoperable virtual worlds.

 UNAVI is not a walled garden.
-It is a foundation for an open, composable ecosystem — where every world, identity, and creation can connect through shared standards.
+It is a foundation for an open, composable ecosystem — where every space, identity, and creation can connect through shared standards.

 ## What is The Wired?